I departed from the Mormon Church, effectively if not

 of Utah is more post-LDS autobiography, and that is not the subject of this

-As I read the several testimonies at this website, I am duly impressed with
+As I read and hear the personal experiences of ex-Mormons, I am duly impressed with

 accounts of how various difficulties and scandals in Mormon doctrine and